BackdoorAli/snyk-ctf-event-2026/docs/challenge-notes.md

 - **Category area shown in the event UI:** Misc
 - **Release date shown in the challenge UI:** February 12, 2026

-This was the only challenge completed during the live event window (the "data vault" challenge was initiated but not completed as time ran out halfway through it), due to limited participation time caused by overlapping certification renewal work and other schedule constraints.
+This was the only challenge completed during the live event window (the "data vault" challenge was initiated but not completed as time ran out halfway through it), due to limited participation time caused by overlapping certification renewal, work and other schedule constraints.

 ## Objective